HiPCTProject/upsample-zarr/README.md

 - Never writes empty chunks
 - Writes each chunk of the output Zarr array in parallel

-If you want to downsample a lot (e.g., by 32), it's recommended to do this in stages.
+If you want to downsample a lot (e.g., by 32), it's recommended to do this in stages to avoid excessive memory consumption.

 ## Using